PublicHealth-Ryan/Story-Idea/Story.md

 would wake up
 and dream of visiting space.
 One day, while HAL
-was running through corns of wheat, they stumbled upon a [Adjective] [Object].
+was running through fields of wheat, they stumbled upon a golden bicycle.
-To their surprise, the [Object] had magical powers that could [Magical Ability].
+To their surprise, the bicycle had magical powers that could make it fly.
- Excited and a bit nervous, [Character’s Name] decided to [Decision or Action].
+Excited and a bit nervous, HAL decided to make like ET and fly that thing.
-As [Character’s Name] embarked on this new adventure, they met a [Adjective] [Secondary Character’s Occupation] named [Secondary Character’s Name].
+As HAL embarked on this new adventure, they met a serious fighter pilot named Arnie.
-Together, they faced many challenges, including [Challenge 1] and [Challenge 2].
+Together, they faced many challenges, including a time travelling robot and deciding which is the correct way to eat a scone.
-Despite the obstacles, they grew [Adjective] and [Adjective].
+Despite the obstacles, they grew strong and good at coding.

-In the end, [Character’s Name] and [Secondary Character’s Name] managed to [Resolution or Achievement].
+In the end, HAL
+and Arnie
+managed to break the limit of the atmosphere.
-The village of [Village Name] celebrated their success, and [Character’s Name] realized that [Moral or Lesson Learned].
+The village of HSMA-on-sea celebrated their success, and HAL realized that space wasn't even as good as Cornwall.

-And so, [Character’s Name] continued to live in [Village Name], always remembering the day they found the [Object] and how it changed their life forever.
+And so, HAL continued to live in HSMA-on-sea, always remembering the day they found the bicycle and how it changed their life forever.